Basic Overview of Types of Leather Grains and Leather Quality

 The most common tannins you'll hear about these days are vegetable-based, resulting from the bark of trees, wood or other plant parts, or chrome-based, where chromium salts are used.
-Other types of tannins exist.
+Other types of tannins exist, but are less commonly used.
 Color imparted to the hide during tanning varies depending on the process and tannin used.
 Dyes and pigments are often applied to leather later in the production process.

-Full grain leather is the best quality of leather.
-Because it has not been separated from the top grain or split layers, it is the strongest and most durable leather.
+Full grain leather is the best leather quality because it has not been separated from the top grain or split layers, and is therefore the strongest and most durable type of leather.
 The grain remains intact, and the pores and patterns of the hide can be seen.
 As an example, pigskin leather is known for its deep hair follicle pattern, while buffalo leather is known for its pronounced patterning or sometimes pebbly appearance.
 Full grain leather is the most breathable type of leather, so you'll often find it in boots and saddles.
 When properly cared for, this type of leather will wear for a long time and develop a rich patina.